French Army: Recent history (1996–present)

-During the late 1990s, during the professionalisation process, numbers dropped from the 236,000 (132,000 conscripts) in 1996 to around 140,000.
-By June 1999, the Army's strength had dropped to 186,000, including around 70,000 conscripts.
+During the professionalisation process, numbers decreased from the 236,000 (132,000 conscripts) in 1996 to around 140,000.
+By June 1999, the Army's strength was 186,000, including around 70,000 conscripts.
 38 of 129 regiments were planned to be stood down from 1997 to 1999.
 The previous structure's nine 'small' divisions and sundry separate combat and combat support brigades were replaced by nine combat and four combat support brigades.
 The Rapid Action Force, a corps of five small rapid-intervention divisions formed in 1983, was also disbanded, though several of its divisions were re-subordinated.

 Opération Sentinelle is a French military operation with 10,000 soldiers and 4,700 police and gendarmes deployed since the aftermath of the January 2015 Île-de-France attacks, with the objective of protecting sensitive "points" of the territory from terrorism.
 It was reinforced during the November 2015 Paris attacks, and was part of a state of emergency in France due to continued terror threats and attacks.